mumair1k992/Silverback_Boards/README.md

 ![Boards Manager Menu](manager-menu.png)

-If you type "surilli" (without quotes) into the "filter your search" field, you will see options to install Silverback's AVR and ESP board files.
-Click in the desired box, and click the "Install" button that appears.
+If you type "surilli" (without quotes) into search field, you will see options to install Silverback's AVR and ESP boards.
+Click the "Install" button that appears.
 Once installed, the boards will appear at the bottom of the board list.

 ![Silverback Boards](surilliboards.png)